 Since most of the Air Force inventory is imported from foreign countries its but obvious that for any maintenance issues we need to rely on them.
 The Indian Air Force has become vulnerable to the whims and vagaries of foreign suppliers that range from sudden foreign policy shifts, price hikes and glitches in technology.

-The Indian Air force (IAF) comprises of 1,322 aircraft that include 680 combat aircraft and 305 helicopters, presently operating in a total of 34 squadrons.
+The Indian Air force (IAF) comprises of 1,820 aircraft that include 862 Combat Planes, presently operating in a total of 34 squadrons.
+The IAF plans to raise its strength to 42 squadrons.

 Most of the IAF’s 797 fighter jets are of Soviet/Russian origin.
 These include the Mikoyan-Gurevich MiG-21, Mikoyan MiG-27, Mikoyan MiG-29 as well as the Sukhoi Su-30MKI.
 The IAF also has the Anglo-French SEPECAT Jaguar and French Mirage 2000 aircraft, produced under license.